 The economic effects of increased uncertainty are sizable.
 You might think that because uncertainty and confidence are psychological in nature, they would be hard for economists to pin down.
-In fact, researchers have made great strides in studying the determinants and economic effects of uncertainty.
-In recent research, economists at the San Francisco Fed examined the effects of broad measures of uncertainty on the economy.
+In fact, researchers have made great strides in studying the determinants and economic effects of uncertainty (see, for example, Bloom 2009 and Baker, Bloom, and Davis 2013).
+In recent research, economists at the San Francisco Fed examined the effects of broad measures of uncertainty on the economy (Leduc and Liu 2012, 2013).
 They found that heightened uncertainty slows economic growth and raises unemployment.
 Specifically, their estimates suggest that uncertainty boosted the unemployment rate by 1 to 2 percentage points since the start of the financial crisis in 2008.